Square and SumUp offer similar products to small businesses, but as I’ve tested and reviewed them in the UK, I’ve seen crucial distinctions.

 Other hardware

-You can connect cash drawers and receipt printers to most of the card machines, but Square works with more hardware like barcode scanners and also kitchen printers, allowing restaurants and quick-services to run smoothly.
+You can connect cash drawers and receipt printers to all of the card machines and registers, but Square tends to work with more hardware like barcode scanners and also kitchen printers, allowing restaurants and quick-services to run smoothly.

 Accepted cards

-But we should note: SumUp's card machines accept more card brands – UnionPay and JCB on top of the other major card brands accepted by both.
-But Square accepts Clearpay, a popular Buy Now, Pay Later credit option for consumers.
+But we should note: SumUp’s card machines accept more card brands – UnionPay and JCB on top of the other major card brands accepted by both.
+Square accepts Clearpay instead, a popular Buy Now, Pay Later credit option that can help you close more sales.

 Possible to accept contactless payments on your phone